 For more airport information continue scrolling down to explore more in our Istanbul Sabiha Gökçen Airport Guide.

 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.
 For more information on Europe’s Schengen Area, click here.

 Regardless of what class of service you are flying, there are lounges that you can enter by paying at the door, purchasing a lounge pass or through a lounge membership program.
 Visit the individual lounge page for more details about the lounge itself and to also find out how you can gain lounge access with just an economy class ticket!

-Passes ISG International CIP Lounge – Location: International Terminal, Airside, upper level.
+- ISG Domestic CIP Lounge – Location: Domestic Terminal, Airside, upper level.
+Free WiFi.
 Hours: open 24 hours.
-Lounge Access: Pay at the Door • Prepaid lounge passes • Lounge membership programs.
+Lounge Access: Pay at the Door.

-Passes ISG Domestic CIP Lounge – Location: Domestic Terminal, Airside, upper level.
-Free WiFi.
+- ISG International CIP Lounge – Location: International Terminal, Airside, upper level.
 Hours: open 24 hours.
-Lounge Access: Pay at the Door • Prepaid lounge passes • Lounge membership programs.
+Lounge Access: Pay at the Door.

 If you are a First or Business Class traveller you may have access to the lounges listed below.
 For more information, check the airline’s website.

 International Terminal: Turkish Airlines Lounge Istanbul Sabiha Gokcen